ai-atoms/milady-docs/src/contents/install/install_milady-lammps.rst

 .. note::
   IMPORTANT:  Many thanks to users that have reported some typos, errors in Makefile.
-In particular many thanks to  Marie Landeiro Dos Reis, Antoine Kraych and Jan Wrobel !
+In particular many thanks to  Marie Landeiro Dos Reis, Antoine Kraych and Jan Wróbel!